MISSION, VISION & HISTORY

 College Hill Missionary Baptist Church History

 “From little acorns great oaks grow.”
 College Hill Baptist Church was organized in 1931 at the home of Sister Alice Hawkins.
 Fifty people attended the initial meeting.
 Pastor Jeff Brown was elected the first pastor.
-Having no money, the members built a brush arbor at 1313 West Houston Street which rented for $10.00.
-The membership grew to 135 in five years.
+The members built a brush arbor at 1313 West Houston Street which rented for $10.00.

-Pastor Jeff Brown died and Pastor B. Fuller became the second pastor of College Hill Baptist Church.
+Upon the death of Pastor Jeff Brown, Pastor B. Fuller became the second pastor of College Hill Baptist Church.
 In 1933, Pastor Fuller resigned.
 After several months, Reverend H.M.
 Corey became the third pastor.
 In 1935, a lot on the corner of West Houston and South Ross Street was purchased and a small frame church building was erected.
+The membership grew from 50 to 135 in five years.
 In 1937, Pastor Corey resigned and accepted the pastorage at his home church in Kilgore, Texas.

 Pastor McChristian ordained the following deacons: Brothers Willie Garrett, Willie Criss, Eli Crownover, Sylvester Swindell, George Raibon and Raymond Martin.
 In 1942 Sister Jessie Crook was elected Church Clerk.
-Boy and Cub Scouts under the leadership of Brother Sylvester Swindell were organized by Rev. McChristian.
+Boy and Cub Scout troops under the leadership of Brother Sylvester Swindell were organized by Rev. McChristian.
 In 1951 Brother Raymond Martin was elected Treasurer.

-During Pastor McChrisitian’s leadership, the following were his sons in the ministry: Reverends J.C.
+During Pastor McChristian’s leadership, the following were his sons in the ministry: Reverends J.C.
 Delley, L.B.
 George, Willie Garrett and Willie Hunter.
 In 1951 Reverend McChristian was called to Olivet Baptist Church in Austin, Texas.

-Under Pastor Brooks, Sisters Jessie Crooks, Faustine Thomas and Jean Washington served as church clerks.
+During Pastor Brooks’ tenure Sisters Jessie Crooks, Faustine Thomas and Jean Washington served as church clerks.
 Brothers Raymond Martin and Wayford Brown, Jr. served as treasurers.
-Pastor Brooks ordained Brothers Henry Miller, Joe Boman, Wayford Brown, Sr., Mingo Holman, Jeff Henderson, J.B Holland, Charles Lee, Enois Starling,
+Pastor Brooks ordained Brothers Henry Miller, Joe Boman, Wayford Brown, Sr., Mingo Holman, Jeff Henderson, J.B Holland, Charles Lee, Enois Starling, Dawson Phillips, Wayford Brown, Jr., Gerald Mitchell, Columbus Swanson, Lonnie Beasley,

 The Junior Choir, organized in 1958 under the sponsorship of Sister Eloise Lee was renamed in April 2006 “The Eloise B. Lee Choir” in honor of her 48 years as matron of this choir.